cneuro/eslint-config-functional/README.md

 - Object keys, union types, imports and component props are sorted in case-insensitive alphabetical order.
 - Unused variables in object spreads or function arguments can be denoted by prefixing with a "_".
 - Semicolons are not used, instead relying on [ASI](https://262.ecma-international.org/7.0/#sec-rules-of-automatic-semicolon-insertion).
+- Enforces use of tab characters instead of spaces for indentation.
+This [article](https://www.alpharithms.com/tabs-vs-spaces-the-timeless-debate-581511) lays out the debate, with pros and cons.

 ## Installation